Dave Sapienza had his strongest performance of 2018 on Thursday night in the Thompson 125, bringing home his first top-five of the season.

 After showing long-run speed in practice, the Riverhead, New York native showed that he could back that speed up in the race, too.
 Sapienza was one of the nine drivers who managed to stay on the lead lap on the opening 91-lap green-flag run.
 Even if a caution hadn’t bunched the field up, Sapienza still felt confident the car had the speed to finish well.

 “There was a long green-flag run, and my car was holding up pretty good,” Sapienza told Short Track Scene.
-“So even if we had to go the distance, I still believed we would’ve finished in the top-10.”
+“So even if we had to go the distance, I still believed I would’ve finished in the top-10.”

 After taking tires on a pit stop under yellow, Sapienza was able to advance through the bottom half of the top-10.
 With a handful of laps to go, Sapienza finally broke into the top-five thanks to a bump-and-run of Timmy Solomito.